sara-nl/griddocs/source/Pages/FAQ.rst

 .. _available-se:

-How can I find all the available LSG Storage Elements and get their SURLS?
+How can I find all the available Storage Elements and get their SURLS?
 ==========================================================================

 * To find out the available :abbr:`SEs (Storage Elements)` for a certain :abbr:`VO (Virtual Organisation)`, type: